census-instrumentation/opencensus-python/CONTRIBUTING.md

 Prerequisites:

-* You need to have Python installed.
+* You must have every major version of Python that OpenCensus supports installed (see https://pypi.org/project/opencensus/ for which versions are supported).
 * You need to fork the project in GitHub.

 Clone the upstream repo: